pnnl/tesp/examples/capabilities/te30/README.rst

 stiff circuit.
 It provides a medium-level test case for multiple transactive agents, with or without the double-auction market.

 **NOTE:** This example can take several minutes to run.
 After launching the "run" shell script check the status of the co-simulation by running "ps" and looking to see if "energyplus"", "gridlabd"", etc have are executing or not.
+If running ./clean.sh, you must rerun prepare_case.py

 Using FNCS
 To run and plot a case without the market, from the Terminal: